Roger Bellon

-Roger Bellon is a French film, television, theatre and opera composer, conductor, orchestrator and producer.
+Roger Bellon is a French composer, conductor, orchestrator, and producer, known for his work in film, television, theatre, and opera.

 Early life

-He was eight when he had his first piano and composition lessons.
+He was eight when he had his first piano and composition lessons (c.
+1961).

-Roger Bellon earned his Bachelor Of Music Composition degree from the Berklee College of Music, studying under music legends Gary Burton, Mike Gibbs and Herb Pomeroy among others and completed postgraduate studies in Composition and Conducting, under Pierre Petit (Grand Prix De Rome) at the École Normale de Musique de Paris, Paris.
+Roger Bellon earned his Bachelor Of Music Composition degree from the Berklee College of Music (c.
+1975), studying under music legends Gary Burton, Mike Gibbs and Herb Pomeroy among others and completed postgraduate studies in Composition and Conducting, under Pierre Petit (Grand Prix De Rome) at the École Normale de Musique de Paris, Paris.

 Career

 He received numerous commissions from the French Government for his chamber as well as symphonic and choral compositions.
-At twenty-two, his first published composition, "Blackout," for piano, was commissioned by the École Normale de Musique de Paris for their yearly piano competition.
+At twenty-two (c.
+1975), his first published composition, "Blackout," for piano, was commissioned by the École Normale de Musique de Paris for their yearly piano competition.
 It was published by legendary French music publisher Max Eschig and has been performed and recorded extensively.
 His Préludes for Piano have been performed by Gabriel Tacchino, one of France's premier post-war pianists.

-RCA Records, Paris, signed Roger to their subsidiary label, Balance, where, as an artist, he produced two albums, the self-titled, ROGER BELLON, a Jazz influenced record for ten pieces and, ZERO ZERO, a children's Christmas album.
+RCA Records, Paris, signed Roger to their subsidiary label, Balance, where, as an artist, he produced two albums, the self-titled ROGER BELLON, a jazz-influenced record for ten pieces and ZERO ZERO, a children's Christmas album.

-He began his film-scoring career in Paris composing music for television and documentaries.
+He began his film-scoring career in Paris, composing music for television and documentaries.
 He has worked with directors and writers such as Joël Santoni, Les Héroïques, and Jean Curtelin, La Marseillaise, and actors Michel Galabru, Stéphane Audran, Guy Marchand, Mort Schuman and Caroline Cellier.

 Moving to Los Angeles he composed music for the popular television series Falcon Crest as well as other series such as Monsters, Yellowthread Street (including the main title), Café Americain (including the main title), The New Adventures of Robin Hood (including the main title) and the award-winning cult series, Highlander.

-He has scored numerous television movies and miniseries such as the acclaimed Emmy nominated CBS The Last Don, based on Mario Puzo's best selling book, its sequel The Last Don - Part 2, and the mini-series Frankenstein which earned him an Emmy nomination for Outstanding Achievement in Music Direction and Composition.
+He has scored numerous television movies and miniseries such as the acclaimed Emmy-nominated CBS The Last Don, based on Mario Puzo's best selling book, its sequel The Last Don II, and the mini-series Frankenstein which earned him an Emmy nomination for Outstanding Achievement in Music Direction and Composition.